How to buy BWP Trust (BWP) shares

-BWP Trust is a reit—industrial business based in Australia.
-BWP Trust shares (BWP) are listed on the Australian Securities Exchange (ASX) and all prices are listed in Australian Dollars.
-Its last market close was $4.13 – an increase of 1.98% over the previous week.
-BWP Trust has a trailing 12-month revenue of around $155.8 million.
+BWP Trust is a reit-industrial business based in Australia.
+BWP Trust shares (BWP) are listed on the Australian Securities Exchange (ASX) and all prices are in Australian Dollars.
+BWP Trust has a trailing 12-month revenue of around $152.2 million.
+If you're looking to buy shares, check out the steps below.

 How to buy shares in BWP Trust